 The shares represented by the accompanying form of proxy will be voted or withheld from voting in accordance with the instructions of the shareholder on any ballot that may be called for and, if the shareholder specifies a choice with respect to any matter to be acted upon, the shares will be voted accordingly.
-If no specification has been made with respect to any such matter, such shares will be voted by the management representatives for the election of directors, for the ratification of the Advance Notice By-law, for the appointment of the auditor and the determination of its remuneration, each as described in this information circular.
+If no specification has been made with respect to any such matter, such shares will be voted by the management representatives for the election of directors, for the appointment of the auditor and the determination of its remuneration, each as described in this information circular.